PetLabCo Logo

 Rhiannon Koehler, DVM

-Dr. Rhiannon Koehler is a veterinary writer who aims to provide accurate, veterinarian-written content that pet parents can use to make better health decisions for their pets.
-As the founder of Evergreen Medical Writing, LLC, her writing is exclusively in the veterinary and biomedical spaces.
+As the founder of Evergreen Medical Writing, LLC, Dr. Rhiannon Keohler writes in the veterinary and biomedical spaces and works with companies like PetLab Co. to help provide the best guidance for pet parents on pet health.
 In addition to writing new content, Dr. Koehler also provides her veterinary expertise as a medical reviewer, ensuring content is medically accurate and reflects the most current veterinary practices.
 Clinically, Dr. Koehler mostly works with animal shelters, low-cost clinics, and wellness clinics.
 She believes strongly in the mission of such organizations to provide affordable care to underprivileged pets and families.
 She graduated from the University of Missouri with her Doctor in Veterinary Medicine and her Masters in Public Health and has over a decade of experience in the veterinary industry.